olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

 ## Manage your documentation versions

-1. Start your batch of modifications in Git :
+1. Start your batch of modifications in Git:

    ```bash
    $ git config --global user.email "your email" $ git config --global user.name "your name